triton-inference-server/model_analyzer/docs/config.md

 - perf_throughput
 ```

-If you want to sort the results by latency, `objectives` should look like:
+To sort the results by latency, `objectives` should look like:

 ```yaml
 objectives: